mbillow/jekyll-uno/_posts/2017-12-22-ups-datadog.md

 ## Step One: Slack Notifications

 At CSH we have a Slack channel dedicated to monitoring notifications.
-Our system administrators have notification enabled for this channel and when something is posted, we are all alerted.
+Our system administrators have notifications enabled for this channel and when something is posted, we are all alerted.
 The Network Management Card (NMC) plugged into the UPS has the ability to send notification emails when faults or events occur, so I configured a [Slack Email Integration](https://get.slack.help/hc/en-us/articles/206819278-Send-emails-to-Slack#connect-the-email-app-to-your-workspace) and pointed these alert emails to the forwarding email Slack provides.
-Now, when an alert is generated it is sent to Slack and is posted in `#monitoring`.
+Now, when an alert is generated it is sent to Slack and posted in `#monitoring`.

 ## Step Two: Actual Data